 What is the best way to reheat leftover steak?

-While a good rapid sear is the key to keeping your steak juicy the first time you cook it, the converse is true when it comes to reheating it the next day.
+While a good rapid sear is a key to keeping your steak juicy the first time you cook it, the converse is true when it comes to reheating it the next day.

 The good news is that there are two ways to reheat steak leftovers that will keep all of the moisture sealed in and taste just as fantastic as they did when they were first prepared.